fossasia/wp-tweet-feed-plugin/readme.txt

 Aparently the database queries required to display the friends feed was causing twitter to crash, so they removed it.
 Unfortunately, this is outside my control.

+= I get an error similar to "Parse error: syntax error, unexpected T_STRING, expecting T_OLD_FUNCTION or T_FUNCTION or T_VAR or ‘}’ in /.../wp-twitter-widget.php on line ##" when I try to activate the plugin.
+Is your plugin broke? =

+No.  This error occurs because the plugin requires PHP 5 and you’re running PHP 4.
+Most hosts offer PHP5 but sometimes you have to enable it in your control panel, through .htaccess, or by asking them.
+There may be instructions for your specific host in the <a href="http://codex.wordpress.org/Switching_to_PHP5">Switching to PHP5</a> article in the codex.

 == Screenshots ==

 1. To use the widget, go to Appearance -> Widgets and Add "Twitter Widget Pro" widget.